SWEARINGEN SOFTWARE

 1. Intelligent scheduling algorithms

-2. Schedule for multiple sites
+2. Schedule across multiple sites

-4. Auto-generate forms
+4. Automatically generate required forms

-6. Worklist of exams to be scheduled
+6. Worklists for exams to be scheduled

 8. Track patient wait times